-Combine traditions and interests with a Henna & Halo party #Friends & Family Advice#bachelorette party#henna#hindu#interfaith#steal-this-idea#video games May 16 | Guest post by Elizabeth S Photos by: Steller Photo Photo by Steller Photo The night before our interfaith wedding, we had a big party.
+Combine traditions and interests with a Henna & Halo party #Friends & Family Advice#bachelorette party#henna#hindu#interfaith#steal-this-idea#video games May 16 2013 | Guest post by Elizabeth S Photos by: Steller Photo Photo by Steller Photo The night before our interfaith wedding, we had a big party.
 My partner Shreyas' mom wanted to have a henna party, where all the women get mehendi, but she wanted to have the guys come, too.
 Shreyas objected, saying mehendi was a "girl thing" and didn't want to do it.
 We compromised by having a manly activity too, and thus the Henna & Halo party was born.
 Of course, girls played Halo 3 and a bunch of guys got mehendi done, but the important thing was the giant ice cream bar full of farm-to-table ice cream my mom had flown in from my hometown!
 When we were out doing the portraits before the wedding, Dustin saw this amazing graffiti of the Halo symbol right below "Let us love us."
 I think it's the entire weekend in a nutshell, right here.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Elizabeth S http://flickr.com/photos/dissolvegirl/sets/72157624848576700 PREVIOUS Brooke & Will's Star Trek and peacocks handcrafted wedding NEXT Accio Harry Potter wedding dessert bar!
 Show/Hide comments [ 2 ] What a cute idea!
 Also, not to split hairs, but that's not the Halo symbol; it's the Half-Life symbol. 🙂 11 agree Reply I don't see a Halo symbol… but the Henna & Halo party sounds fun!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.